malditotm/ANF_AS/README.md

 # Main Screen
 If the user has already set its name, the name is concatenated to the welcome string.

 The data fetched from the service is displayed in a grid, being each item a button.

 If the app has no info saved and it cannot reach the server a slideshow with products is shown until the device reaches the server.
+After the image is aquiered it is saved in the SQLite DB.

+If the app isn't close or it has already fetched, the promotions are loaded from the local saved data.

 ![img002](https://cloud.githubusercontent.com/assets/7500868/10745022/d07882fa-7c03-11e5-8e7a-5fb01ba75685.png)